Serbian History 101

 Slavni Czar Lazar was a Serbian ruler who led the Serbian army in the Battle of Kosovo where he, too, lost his life.
 The Turks captured him alive and beheaded him.
 The Serbian Orthodox Church proclaimed Czar Lazar a martyred saint and Serbians commemorate him at every Vidovdan celebration, along with all the other Serbian martyrs who died defending their faith and heritage.

-On the eve of the Battle of Kosovo, Dzar Lazar had to decide between the Heavenly Kingdom and an earthly one.
-In the true spirit of Christianity, rather than compromise principles, Czar Lazar led his people into battle at Kosovo, knowing it may end in defeat and he would therby surrender his early kindgom for eternal life in the Kingdom of Heaven.
+On the eve of the Battle of Kosovo, Czar Lazar had to decide between the Heavenly Kingdom and an earthly one.
+In the true spirit of Christianity, rather than compromise principles, Czar Lazar led his people into battle at Kosovo, knowing it may end in defeat and he would thereby surrender his early kindgom for eternal life in the Kingdom of Heaven.

 His earthly remains are amazingly preserved intact and even today are kept in the Saborna Crkva (Church) in Belgrade where they gather the faithful from all areas of Serbia.